axiros/vpe/README.md

 ![](./docs/img/swagger.png)

+### Setup

+Config: Map `,r` in normal and visual mode to `PythonEval`.

-## Usage
+### Usage

-- Hit the hotkey (e.g. `,r`) on a line or visually selected range, which you want evaluated.
+- Hit the hotkey (e.g. `,r`) on a line, lines or visually selected range, which you want evaluated.
-- The line may be a filename or URL of a swagger definition, resulting in code generation for a python requests based API client (see [here](./docs/swagger.md))
+- By default we evaluate as python, except when you hint otherwise (see below)
+- If the evaluated line is part of a block (e.g. a line within a function), then the whole block is evaluated by default.
-- When the evaluated block contains assignments to `p` or `y`, their values are shown pretty printed or as yaml within a vertical split window.
+- When the evaluated python block contains assignments to `p` or `y`, their values are shown pretty printed or as yaml within a vertical split window.
 As are evaluation errors.
-- If the evaluated line is part of a block (e.g. a line within a function), then the whole block is evaluated by default.
 - Invocations of the `print` function result in print outs within vim's status window.
 - Previously evaluated lines are remembered, i.e. state is kept between evaluations.
 - Objects or classes within result structures are walked for their attributes, when printing them